rar0n/rarons-TTS-Reader/README.md

 Basically
   - **Long text TTS**  - Text to Speech (Narration)
+    - Save  audio and / or srt (subtitles)
   - **Long media STT** - Speech to Text (Transcription)
-  - **Save subtitles** both for TTS and STT.
+    - Save as plain text or srt subtitles.

 For TTS:
-  - **Long text TTS** via KoboldCpp TTS (Only tested 45ish minute so far)
+  - Long text TTS via KoboldCpp TTS (Only tested 45ish minute so far)
   - Live highligthing (Per TTS chunk) while speaking and rendering TTS from KoboldCpp.
-  - **Save audio** as wav or mp3 (when it's finished rendering the TTS)
+  - Save audio as wav or mp3 (when it's finished rendering the TTS)
-  - Better TTS handling of punctuations and numbers (----, 100,000, 200,000, 3.1415 etc).
+  - Better TTS handling of punctuations and numbers (100,000, 200,000, 3.1415 etc).
+  - Highlight margins, with optional auto scroll
-  - Highlight margins (visible non-highlighted text around highlighted)
+    - (visible non-highlighted text around highlighted)
   - TTS seed value management (Rudimentary.
 Can reuse seeds)
   - Extra Pause settings (Maybe not so useful).
   - Keyboard controls in addition to GUI buttons: